tournepivoine/shinpokered-fr/README.md

   - Fixed NPCs treating the last visible screen column/row as off-screen
   - Slot machine no longer copies too much tile data
   - Fixed increment bug in CheckForTilePairCollisions
+  - You can now get Oak's pokeballs even if you evolve your starter

 #Tweaks
 -----------
 - Added built-in gamma shader for backlit LCD screens in GBC mode (press SELECT at the copyright screen)
   - Gamma shader defaults ON if the destination code in the rom header is set to 00 (JP)
   - Pressing SELECT at the copyright info now switches the shader from its default state
   - The default state of the gamma shader can be changed with any gameboy rom header editor
   - Alternately, remove the 'j' in 'cjsv' in the Makefile to compile with a JP destination code
 - The Gameboy Color palette functionality from pokemon Yellow has been back-ported into the game
   - Scrolling mons on the title screen have their own palettes loaded on the GBC.
   - In the blue version intro, jigglypuff has it's own palette loaded on the GBC.